robinsmith-source/sdi/docs/chapters/04-server-initialization.md

 ## 1. Automatic Nginx Installation with `user_data` [Exercise 12] {#exercise-12}

-In this exercise, you will use a `user_data` field in Terraform to pass a bash script to your server.
+In this exercise, you will use the `user_data` field in Terraform to pass a bash script to your server.
 This script will automatically install, start, and enable the Nginx web server upon the server's first boot.

 ### 1.1 Creating the Initialization Script